Are you Accepting new patients?

 Can I just have my teeth cleaned?

-Teeth cleaning (dental prophylaxis) is a dental procedure that should be completed only after a complete examination of your oral condition including a review of any necessary x-rays .
-Having your teeth cleaned without an examination and appropriate x-rays could allow gum disease, dental decay, and other oral conditions to go undetected and untreated.
+Teeth cleaning (dental prophylaxis) is an important dental clinical procedure that should be completed only after a complete examination of your oral condition including a review of any necessary x-rays.
+Having your teeth cleaned without an examination and x-rays could allow gum disease, dental decay, and other oral conditions to go undetected and untreated.
 At our practice, We will always schedule a comprehensive examination appointment as described in the services section of the website prior to any dental hygiene appointment to ensure all aspects of your dental health are properly addressed.
 Dental hygiene appointments are scheduled for a full hour after the comprehensive examination appointment has been completed.

 It’s been a long time since I had any dental care.
 What’s the best start?